att/ast/README.md

 If your system has an old version of Meson you may need to run `mesontest` (notice the missing space).

-To run a specific unit test simply append it's name minus the `.sh` script suffix.
+To run a specific unit test simply append it's name minus the `.sh` extension suffix.
 For example,

 ```